 Finding a Craniofacial Surgeon With an Artist’s Touch

-When it comes to plastic and craniofacial surgery, a good surgeon in Austin is more than the person who repairs the facial feature; they’re also the artist who gives it a functional and symmetrical shape.
+When it comes to plastic and craniofacial surgery, a good surgeon is more than the person who repairs the facial feature; they’re also the artist who gives it a functional and symmetrical shape.
 A qualified and experienced surgeon can perform a cleft rhinoplasty, making cuts in places where scarring is less noticeable (such as around the edges of the nose and lips) and securing the skin back together in a way that minimizes scarring.

 During an initial consultation, ask to see before and after pictures of previous patients and look to see how significant their scarring is — this can tell a lot about a doctor’s experience and artistic eye.

 Understanding How Scars Form and Fade